rust-lang/book/second-edition/nostarch/chapter16.md

 What would happen to the code in Listing 16-4 where the main thread called `drop` if we use a `move` closure?
 Would `move` fix that case?
-Nope, we get a different error, because what Listing 16-4 is trying to do isn't allowed for a different reason!
+Nope, we get a different error, because what Listing 16-4 is trying to do isn’t allowed for a different reason!
 If we add `move` to the closure, we’d move `v` into the closure’s environment, and we could no longer call `drop` on it in the main thread.
 We would get this compiler error instead: